collectd/collectd/docs/BUILD.dpdkstats.md

 ## Build collectd with DPDK

-**Note:** DPDK 16.04 is the minimum version and currently supported version of DPDK required for the dpdkstat plugin.
+**Note:** DPDK 16.04 is the minimum version and currently supported version of DPDK required for the dpdkstats plugin.
 This is to allow the plugin to take advantage of functions added to detect if the DPDK primary process is alive.